Modern flat screen, digital televisions all have the facility for wall bracket fixing. The larger the television, the larger the wall bracket.

 To hang our bracket we have used 70mm wall bolts with the associated wall plugs.
 The holes needed were 12mm but you should never try to drill this size hole without first drilling a smaller, pilot hole.

-The image shows one bolt already in the wall and the two drill bits on display.
+The image above shows one bolt already in the wall and the two drill bits on display.

 The bracket (seen below) is heavy so fixing one coachscrew in position first allows you to "hang" the bracket on it while you mark and drill the other holes.